Kansas State vs. TCU NCAA Football Odds, Plays and Insights | October 30, 2021

 Over/Under Insights

-- Kansas State and its opponents have scored at least 58.5 points or more only one time this season.
+- Kansas State and its opponents have combined for 58.5 points -- this matchup's point total -- only one time this year.

 - The 56.2 combined points per game that these two squads have allowed this season are 2.3 fewer than the 58.5 over/under in this contest.